Shaunuss/Lowboi-Mk4/README.md

 The BOM specifies a MOONs motor which has 0.23Nm of torque for considerably more extrusion pressure, and can be sourced from Formbot's website.
 Either motors are viable options.

+Build tips:
 I have printed this in Polycarbonate, and ASA.
 Both have worked well.

+Print orientation is standing in the normal upright position, on the foot flange, 0.2 layer height with 100% infill, and using automatic supports.

+After printing and removing supports, run a 2mm drill bit down through the filament tunnel all the way through the extruder to clear any burrs and prep the tunnel.

+Carefully wind a 4mm drill bit by hand through the drive shaft bores, taking care to keep the bit aligned with the holes to avoid removing excess material.

+Do the same with a 3mm drill bit through the pivot point bore on the latch.
+You shouldn't need to do it for the bearing bores unless the shaft is a stubborn fit.

 Please enjoy Lowboi Mk4 and I would be grateful for your feedback!